Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network

 \subsubsection{Loss Function}

-The MODTRAN simulated dataset has ground-truth measurements of all radiative components, including atmospheric radiative components ($L_{down}$, $L_{up}$, $\tau(\lambda)$) and the at-sensor target self-emitted radiance and total radiance ($L_{emit}$, $L_\lambda$), while the BH dataset only has the observed $L_\lambda$.
+The MODTRAN simulated dataset has ground-truth measurements of all radiative components, including atmospheric radiative components ($L_{down}$, $L_{up}$, $\tau(\lambda)$) and the at-sensor target emittance and total radiance ($L_{emit}$, $L_\lambda$), while the BH dataset only has the observed $L_\lambda$.
 Thus, two loss functions are defined to guide the training process:

 where all predicted or derived components are denoted by $\ \widehat{}\ $.
 The network is trained on surfaces with known temperatures $T$ and emissivity $\varepsilon(\lambda)$, thus the $\widehat{L_{emit}}$ and $\widehat{L_\lambda}$ can also be accurately calculated with predicted and known variables.
 When the data point is MODTRAN simulated, the $loss1$ function is used to calculate the model error.
 Otherwise, the $loss2$ function is used for the BH data where only the at-sensor total radiance $L_\lambda$ is acquired.